vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 :::

 ## Afterpay configuration
-To enable Afterpay, you have to add a new payment method in Adyen's dashboard.
+To use Afterpay, you have to enable it in Adyen's dashboard.
 Then you should add `afterpaytouch` to the `availablePaymentMethods` array in `nuxt.config.js`:
 ```js
 // nuxt.config.js